-2) Initial Encroachment Permit Application Submittal Requirements:
+1)2) Initial Encroachment Permit Application Submittal Requirements:

 All encroachment permit applications for small cell facilities within the public right of way shall be submitted to the Public Works Department for review.
 The City prefers that an applicant have a maximum of ten (10) active Initial Encroachment Permit Applications at any time.
 If an applicant submits more than 10 applications, the City reserves the right to request that the applicant enter into an agreement tolling the shot clock for a reasonable period to allow City review of the applications, or that each application in excess of ten (10) be accompanied by an initial \$5,000 deposit to cover third-party review costs.
 Deposits submitted to the City will be used to cover City staff time as well as actual third-party costs plus a 15 percent (15%) administrative fee as established in the City's fee schedule.
-Any costs the City incurs that exceed the initial deposit shall be paid by the applicant prior to encroachment permit issuance.
+Any costs the City incurs that exceed the

 Any unused portions of submitted deposits will be refunded to the applicant.

 Submittals shall show the proposed location and the facilities planned for construction, with a photo-simulation depicting the existing and proposed conditions (see Attachment A for information to be included in the photo simulation).
-The submittal shall also provide information on the anticipated power consumption (total wattage) of the facility, and whether fans or other noise emitting equipment is being proposed.
+The submittal shall also provide information on the anticipated power consumption (total wattage) of the facility, and whether fans or other noise emitting equipment is are being proposed.
 New facilities located in residential areas shall be of a type that does not emit noise.
-The submittal for any location where a fan is proposed shall include a report, stamped and signed by a qualified registered engineer, on the anticipated DBA levels and shall show compliance with the City of Cupertino's noise ordinance.
+The submittal for any location where a fan is proposed shall include information a report, stamped and signed by a qualified registered engineer, on the anticipated DBA levels and shall show compliance with the City of Cupertino's noise ordinance.
 If a Pole Availability Request was not made before the initial encroachment permit application submittal, the applicant shall submit information regarding site preferences (per Attachment C) at this time.

-Public Works will review the proposed location and facilities for general compliance with these guidelines.
-Features that help to reduce visual impacts include:
+Public Works will review the proposed location and facilities for general compliance with build outs that minimize visual impacts these guidelines.
+Features that help to minimize reduce visual impacts include:

-- Locating equipment in underground vaults, where feasible. - Concealing equipment in the antenna shroud and behind street signs; - Concealing equipment within a base enclosure integrated into the pole; - Concealing wires from view; - Locating new facility installations near property corners or side property lines, and not directly in front of residences and businesses; - Minimizing views from habitable living areas (such as bedrooms or living rooms) of residential units which directly face the proposed small cell facility;

-- Locating facilities no closer than 20 feet to occupied structures or 100 feet to a school structure. - Ensuring there are no flashing lights or large repetitive warning stickers that are unnecessary, distracting, poorly placed, or non-essential.
-Warning stickers shall be placed where appropriate, and not at pedestrian eye level, unless directed to do so by the FCC or other regulatory agencies; - Ensuring that pole height increases are minimized, but not more than 20percent of the existing pole height; - Ensuring the dimensions of equipment offset from poles are the smallest feasible;
+- Proposed equipment that is located in Locating equipment in underground vaults, to maximum extent possible where feasible. - Concealing equipment in the antenna shroud and behind street signs; - Concealing equipment within a base enclosure integrated into the pole; - Concealing wires from view; - Locating new facility installations near property corners or side property lines, and not directly in front of residences and businesses; - Minimizing views from habitable living areas (such as bedrooms or living rooms) of residential units which directly face the proposed small cell facility antenna within 100 feet horizontal distance; - Locating facilities no closer than 20 feet to occupied structures or 100 feet to a school structure. - Ensuring there are no flashing lights or large repetitive warning stickers that are unnecessary, distracting, poorly placed, or non-essential.
+Warning stickers shall be placed where appropriate, and not at pedestrian eye level, unless directed to do so by the FCC or other regulatory agencies; - Ensuring that pole height increases are minimized, but not excessive more than 20-percent of the existing pole heightand/or unnecessary;

+Minimizing Ensuring the dimensions of equipment offsets from poles are the smallest feasible;

 The initial review process may result in the Public Works Department having comments or concerns regarding the proposed design and location.
-The Public Works Department may request that facilities be relocated and/or the design be modified to better fit the existing setting.
+The Public Works Department may request that facilities be relocated and/or the design be modified to better fit the existing featuressetting.